jedrichards/www.seisaku.co.uk/data/md/conscious-me.md

 scrolling, user following, visualisation of dynamic social geo-data on a map, commenting, like buttons and integrations with other social networks.
 I led the development effort on the Backbone + Marionette single page app which featured a heavily automated Grunt build process, while sme.sh developed a Python REST API as a fully separate component.
-This separations of concerns between front and backend led to a pretty frictionless and pleasurable development process.
+This separation of concerns between front and backend led to a pretty frictionless and pleasurable development process.

 Founder and CEO of sme.sh Tom Quick was nice enough to make the following endorsement of our work: